Berlin, 2023 - colorfy

 I supported and synthesized trend, ethnographic, and systems research across mobility, urbanism, sustainability, technology, ethics, and consumer behavior.

-This work helped frame key forces of change using a STEEPLE perspective, identifying uncertainties and long-term drivers shaping future mobility ecosystems.
+This work helped frame key forces of change future mobility ecosystems.

-To ground abstract futures in human experience, we developed future user archetypes that served as reference points for experience design and strategic discussion.
+To ground abstract futures in human experience, we developed future user archetypes that served as reference points to create user journeys and strategic discussions.

 → Scenario planning & backcasting